tflander/Java7OrScala/README.md

 Another example based on the work of Venkat Subramaniam.
 He describes the Singleton pattern in Java as a pattern that takes one hour to learn and six months to debug.

+In addtion to demonstrating safe lazy initialization of a singleton, this example demonstrates safe lazy instantiation of member variables.

 To Be or Not To Be: Optional Things
 -------------------------------------